BDX-town/Mangane/docs/architecture/REACT_QUERY_AND_CACHE_INVENTORY.md

 A key that omits an authority dimension can return stale data from another account or instance even when the subsequent network request would have used different credentials.

-The verified `['carouselAvatars']` and `['trends']` keys currently contain none of those dimensions.
-Phase 0 must determine whether each response is truly safe to share across scopes or whether the key and lifecycle contract require correction.
+The verified keys currently omit the account and backend-origin dimensions.
+Phase 0 must determine whether each response is truly safe to share across scopes or whether its key and lifecycle contract require correction.

-## 4. Verified missing lifecycle evidence
+## 4. Verified lifecycle and later architecture work

-No inspected logout, account-removal, account-switch, emergency-reset, or root-bootstrap path establishes a React Query purge contract.

-The current evidence does not establish that these operations occur during account changes:

-- cancellation of in-flight queries;
-- removal of account-scoped query records;
+`app/soapbox/persistence/purge.ts` calls `cancelQueries()` and clears the singleton at the start of account logout/removal. `app/soapbox/persistence/emergency-reset.ts` does the same before origin-wide recovery.
+Both paths are bounded, failure-isolated and covered by unit and authority-gate tests.
+The stateful Axios client also captures session/account generations and rejects late responses after logout or account switching, so cancellation is no longer the correctness boundary.

+Later query architecture still needs:

-- removal of instance-scoped query records;
+- scoped removal that preserves proven-public records;
 - invalidation before credential replacement;
-- blocking of late responses from an old account scope;
 - mutation reset;
 - optimistic-update rollback;
 - persisted-query removal, if persistence exists elsewhere;
 - WebSocket or streaming updates being detached from stale cache records.

-These items remain unverified rather than assumed absent.
+These are Phase 1 cache-design concerns, not open Phase 0C purge-survival paths.

 ## 5. Required query and mutation matrix